AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

 We recommend syncing at the following times:

-    - Before you make a new feature branch off `AlexsLemonade/OpenScPCA-analysis:main`.
+- Before you make a [new feature branch](./working-with-branches.md) off `AlexsLemonade/OpenScPCA-analysis:main`
+- Before [filing a pull request](../creating-pull-requests/index.md) to merge your feature branch into `AlexsLemonade/OpenScPCA-analysis:main`
-    - After you have merged a pull request into `AlexsLemonade/OpenScPCA-analysis:main`, sync to keep your fork's `main` up to date.
+- After you have [merged a pull request](STUB_LINK todos after merging) into `AlexsLemonade/OpenScPCA-analysis:main`

 !!! note "Learn about syncing your fork"